kaizer1v/kaizer1v.github.io/_drafts/learning-how-to-learn.md

   1. Test and question yourself after learning new material
   2. Don't keep practicing only a single type of material, this can build an illusion that you have learnt the complete subject

+## Complete Summary

+- Spaced repitition learning is a very affective way of planning and repeating yourself.
+- Test yourself by trying to answer a question without looking at the answer.
+Try and recall first what you even learned and only then open the material.
+- Review and plan ahead a night before.
+- Sleep is important.
+- Review the material first, scan through it first and understand the overview.
+If you are solving a problem, it helps to start with the tough ones first.
+- Always exhaust all your senses when you are learning something new.
+Speak it out loud, feel it & best way to learn is to teach it to others.
+You can use some effective memory techniques like memory palace, visualisation & building metaphors.
+- Pomodoro is the best way to beat procrastination.
+Just do it for 25 minutes & don't forget to reward yourself at the end of it.
+- Believe in yourself and always think positive.
+- Worrying kills creativity - so relax, medidate, say positive things to yourself.

 ---